BMW slices subscription prices to take on Mercedes

 BMW on Wednesday announced price cuts to its subscription trial program as well as a new, entry-level tier.

-The Access by BMW program, which launched in Nashville, Tennessee, and Philadelphia, earlier this year now features three tiers including a new $1,099 per month level called Icon.
+The Access by BMW program that launched in Nashville, Tennessee, and Philadelphia earlier this year now features three tiers including a new $1,099 per month level called Icon.
 At that level, subscribers can swap between the automaker's 330i, 330e iPerformance, X3, X2, M240i Convertible, and i3 models throughout the course of a month.
 The program covers insurance and roadside assistance.

 MORE: Mercedes-Benz's subscription trial program